jelic98/raf_nlp/README.md

 ### Other

+* keep words in array instead of binary tree
 * find n maximums instead of sorting whole array
 * add pmi to track context connections to avaid list context contains
 * scan vocabulary if word is not found in the map